Turbulence in cascading: Origin of the variance and skewness of density function: Basic definitions

-Therefore, convolution cannot introduce the exponential tail of the convolution kernels.
-The resulting convolved curve will have an exponential index equal to that of the convolution kernel with the flattest tail.
+Therefore, when both kernels exhibit an exponential tail at the negative end, their convolution does not generate a new exponential scaling.
+Instead, the resulting distribution inherits the index of the component with the flattest, slowest-decaying tail.